tjko/fanpico/commands.md

 #### SYStem:MQTT:SCPI
-Configure if SCPI commands will be accepted via MQTT.
+Configure if SCPI all commands will be accepted via MQTT.
+If this is not enabled then only "WRITE" commands are allowed.

-This is potentially "dangerous" feature so only enable if you understand the potential risks allowing device to be remotely configured.
+This is potentially "dangerous" feature, so only enable if you understand the potential risks allowing device to be remotely configured.

 Default: OFF